tadeaspetak/petite-file-browser/design-document/design-document.md

 In a real app, error reporting would be done through Sentry, but for the purposes of the challenge `console.error` will suffice.

-There will be a few tests for the key React components (the browser view) and for the key API endpoints, but coverage shouldn't become an obsession.
+There will be a few tests for the key React components and for the key API endpoints, but coverage shouldn't become an obsession.

 ## Frontend

 Let's use React (`create-react-app` for the simplicity of its setup), React Router, and Tailwind on the frontend.
 Core considerations:

  - **Authentication:** All protected routes will be wrapped in a simple component `<Protected />` which checks whether the user is authenticated.
 When they're not, the user is taken to the `/sign-in` page, and the original URL is stored in the `state` property on the `location` object of our router.
 That way, we can redirect the user back to where they intended to go once they've signed in.
- - **URL as the source of truth:** We will store the location inside the file tree as URL params, the sorting and filtering criteria as query params (`/browse/my-folder/my-child-folder?sort=name-up&search=holida`).
+ - **URL as the source of truth:** We will store user's current working directory inside the file tree as URL params, the sorting and filtering criteria as query params (`/browse/my-folder/my-child-folder?sort=name-up&search=holida`).
+ - **Error handling**: Let's pay attention to loading states, errors (at the very least 400, 401, 403, 404, 500) and other edge cases.
  - **Security:** Input and output shall be sanitised (URL params, query params, and the search input).

 ## Backend

 The server will be a plain `express` app.
 For thae sake of simplicity, let's skip a database and store everything in memory instead.

-Since searching and filtering is required on the client only, a handful of **API** endpoints will suffice:
+Since searching and filtering is required on the client only, a handful of API endpoints will suffice:

  - `GET /contents?path={path}` to obtain 1-level deep contents of a directory, returning `{ contents: Item }` where `interface Item { name: string, sizeKb: number | undefined, type: "file" | "dir", items: undefined | Item[] }`
  - `POST /sign-in` to sign the user in